marcandreher/Backupper/README.md

  - Adding MySQL tables to your backup action
  - Logging errors to your matching log file

+Any action (.json file in `actions/`) are loaded and can be executed within the programm and export a .log and a .zip file``
 ## Setup

 Clone the project